MohammadrezaMirzaei/MohammadrezaMirzaei/README.md

 </p>

 ## Internship
-The Ministry of Roads and Urban Development supervises Iran's Roads and Transportation Information Management Center, which manages roads and highways by analyzing data collected from several sources.
+The Roads and Transportation Information Management Center manages roads and highways by analyzing data collected from several sources.
 As a data analyst in this center, I detected malfunctioning traffic counters by developing a Python code that included data visualization.
 I also researched traffic and speed cameras in foreign countries and the information they provide.

 <p align="center" width="100%">
   <img width="50%" src="internship.png">